Beyond the Basic Sand Shaded Fan with Bob Van Dyke – Hands-on Class

 After 18 years as an award-winning chef in French restaurants, Bob left the business to begin a career in woodworking and teaching.
 Furniture making had provided an outlet to the pressures of the restaurant business until 1993 when he started the Harris Enterprise School of Fine Woodworking.
 In seven years of operation, the school gained national exposure and recognition.

 In 2000 he formed a business partnership to open the Manchester, CT Woodcraft store and the Connecticut Valley School of Woodworking.
-He continually strives to expand his skills and knowledge by working on a variety of commission furniture pieces and new projects for upcoming classes.
+He continually strives to expand his skills and knowledge by working on a variety of commissioned furniture pieces and new projects for upcoming classes.
 Bob is a featured author in Fine Woodworking Magazine and Woodshop News.

 Bob’s approach to teaching centers on the belief that people learn “by doing rather than by watching.”
-Successful contemporary furniture making also depends on utilizing a sensible combination of machine woodworking and handwork.
+Successful contemporary furniture-making also depends on utilizing a sensible combination of machine woodworking and handwork.

 Reviews